Almost partitioning a 3-edge-coloured $K_{n,n}$ into 5 monochromatic cycles: From connected matchings to cycles

-For $m \gg 0$ and $\eps \ll d \ll 0$, Lemma~\ref{lem:regularity-lemma} provides a vertex-partion $V_0,V_1, \ldots, V_{l}$ of $\kn$ satisfying Lemma~\ref{lem:regularity-lemma}(\ref{itm:regularity-a})--(\ref{itm:regularity-c}) for some $M \geq m$.
-As usual, we define the $(\eps,d)$-reduced graph $\Gamma$ by identifying a new vertex $v_i$ with each cluster $V_i$ for $1 \leq i \leq l$.
-For $1 \leq i,j \leq l$ and $1 \leq q \leq 3$ we place an edge of colour $q$ between two vertices $v_i$, $v_j$ if the subgraph $[V_i,V_j]$ of the respective clusters has edge-density at least $d$ in $G_q$ and is $(\eps,G_q)$-regular.
-We then delete multi-edges in an arbitrary way, until arriving at a simple graph.
 Since the clusters have the same size, we can, if necessary, remove some of them to obtain a balanced bipartite $(1-2\eps)$-complete subgraph of $\Gamma$, which we will continue to call $\Gamma$.
-Therefore Lemma~\ref{lem:key-lemma-robust} can be used to cover all but at most $\rho |V(\Gamma)|$ vertices of $\Gamma$ by five vertex-disjoint monochromatic matchings $M_1, \ldots, M_5$.
+Therefore Lemma~\ref{lem:key-lemma-robust} can be used to cover all but at most $\rho |V(\Gamma)|$ vertices of $\Gamma$ by five vertex-disjoint monochromatic connected matchings $M_1, \ldots, M_5$.
 We finish the proof by turning these five matchings into monochromatic cycles of $K_{n,n}$ using the following lemma from~\cite{BBG+14,DN14,GRSS06,GRSS11,GS09,LRS98}.